Introducing our aims, objectives and policy for the enhancement of small historic towns and villages.

 Belton in Rutland, a typical member comunity

-One of our most popular publications in the Newsletter has been “What the Inspector Says”, the results of planning appeals proving very helpful to many members facing similar situations.
-However, our most ambitious project to date has been to enter the debate about future development, particularly in the shires in which reside most of our members.
-We publish a series of papers taking the view that the pressure for new develop ment in and around historic towns and villages will be enormous, despite the government’s emphasis on urban renewal.
-Indeed we have found that the attempt to increase brown field development endangers the integrity of many historic places unless really high quality building can be ensured.
-We will continue to contribute to the countryside versus city debate through this web site.
+Where seminars are held, the host society or council contributes a paper describing its town or village and some of its preoccupations.
+A selection of other papers written from time to time is also published, along with a number of cases where members have sought the Association’s help or support.
+In later editions, the outcomes will be reported, including how new developments have fitted into the area or affected the local community.
+One of the most popular publications in the Newsletter has been “What the Inspector Says”, in which the results of planning appeals have proved very helpful to many members facing similar situations.
+However, the Association’s most ambitious project to date has been to enter the debate about future development, particularly in the shires where most members reside.
+A series of papers is published taking the view that pressure for new development in and around historic towns and villages will be enormous, despite the government’s emphasis on urban renewal.
+Indeed, attempts to increase brownfield development can endanger the integrity of many historic places unless really high-quality building is ensured.
+The countryside versus city debate will continue to be addressed through this website.

 Objectives

-Can we afford to lose this precious inheritance because of unsympathetic, unsuitable and out-of-scale development?
-Surely every effort must be made to preserve the essential character of these towns and villages for future generations.
+Those who live in or visit Britain’s unique heritage of small historic towns and villages value them as an irreplaceable national asset.
+In each region they have their own special character and setting.
+This precious inheritance cannot be lost because of unsympathetic, unsuitable, and out-of-scale development.
+Every effort must be made to preserve the essential character of these towns and villages for future generations.
 Their conservation is far more than a local matter.
 It touches the whole population, as well as visitors from all over the world.
 Indeed, the attractiveness of Britain’s historic towns and villages is an impor tant economic asset as well as an environmental issue.
-Our concern is for the buildings, many of them listed, in their setting in the countryside, and for maintaining the harmony of materials, design and scale which form the overall character of each place.
+The concern is for buildings, many of them listed, in their countryside setting, and for maintaining the harmony of materials, design, and scale that forms the overall character of each place.
 There must be care for detail – shop fronts and signs, window-frames and doors as well as street furniture which fit the local scene and add to, rather than detract from its harmony.
+Unlike national bodies and regional authorities, which have wider responsibilities, ASHTAV, through the local societies, groups, and councils that are members, possesses a wealth of local knowledge and commitment.
+Members, working together with other like-minded organisations, are well placed to care for the vast wealth of architecture, history, and community life that surrounds them.
+The Association concentrates on the particular needs and concerns of small historic places.
+It co-ordinates and encourages mutual support among members, facilitates the exchange of experience and expertise, and provides opportunities through seminars and lectures to increase knowledge of conservation issues and the planning process.
+It also provides a corporate national voice on matters of general concern to members.
+ASHTAV’s objectives are:

 • Uniting Amenity Societies and Groups, Parish and Town Councils in small historic towns and villages in a common effort for the preservation, protection and, where appropriate, sensitive adaptation of their features of historic and public interest.